 Emergency Care For All

-Expect to get care at Owensboro Health Regional Hospital’s Emergency Department regardless of your financial situation.
+Expect to get care at Owensboro Health Emergency Departments regardless of your financial situation.

 You can trust our commitment to your well-being because Owensboro Health follows the Emergency Medical Treatment and Active Labor Act (EMTALA).
 This act requires that if you come to the Emergency Department or Hospital Property for treatment, medical professionals must give you a medical screening examination before you share your financial information.
 If they determine you have an emergency medical condition, you must be stabilized before being sent home or transferred to another hospital for more care.